 Larry created a simulated or synthetic VIX to be used on other markets.
-This indicator or originally published in Active Trader, 2007.
-The formula is below:
+This indicator was originally published in Active Trader, 2007.
+Below is the formula:

 VIX Fix = (Highest (Close,22) – Low) / (Highest (Close,22)) * 100

-Lets build a simple strategy based upon the Synthetic VIX just to see how well it can capture buy and sell short opportunities.
+Let's build a simple strategy based on the Synthetic VIX just to see how well it can capture buy and sell short opportunities.

 Using the Percent Rank function generates a ranged value in the form of a percentage between 0 and 100.
 This makes it easier to locate our buy/sell signals.

 In the code above, we are first computing our Synthetic VIX value by using our custom function, VIX_Fix with a look back of 22.
 Next, we use the Percent Rank function to rank the current Synthetic VIX value against the last 44 values.
 I chose 44 because it's simply a doubling of the default 22 lookback period of our Synthetic VIX function.
 Thus, our percent ranking of today's Synthetic VIX value will be ranked against the past 44 values in our data set.
 The percent rank is a percentage as a decimal number.
 I then multiply this number by 100 and drop the fraction (IntPortion function) to give us an integer between 0 and 100.

 - Go long when the ranked Synthetic VIX value is above 95%.

 - Go short when the ranked Synthetic VIX value is below 5%.

 I coded the above rules in EasyLanguage and tested it on the E-mini S&P futures market going back to 1998.
 Before getting into the details of the results let me say this: All the tests within this article are going to use the following assumptions: